guibwl/spinacia-cli/packages/template/spinacia-react-pure/README.md

-# spinacia-cli
+# spinacia-react-pure
-a pure react cli for you
+a pure react with webpack

 ## usage